prattpi/Enviro-Pi/README.md

 	update_config=1

 	network={
-	ssid=" "
+	ssid="*your ssid*"
-	psk=" "
+	psk="*your password*"
 	key_mgmt=WPA-PSK
 	}

 Copy both files into the /boot directory of the SD card.

 Put SD card in Pi and plug in power to boot up.
+The Pi should automatically connect to your wireless network.

 SSH to device with the Pi user, e.g. *ssh pi@192.168.50.199*, and enter the default password *raspberry*.